 Depression during this stage can feel like numbness, and that everything is going in slow motion.
 There may be brain fog or lethargy.
 The body is worn out from having the strong surge of emotions from earlier in the divorce process.
 These emotions range from shock, to panic, to despair.

 This stage can also be a time to take a pause and nurture yourself, which leads to the next stage.

 This last stage can come during the divorce proceedings or a bit later.
 This stage occurs when you finally come to terms with what has happened.
 You acknowledge the loss and begin to look ahead to the future.
 A new chapter is opening in life.
-This can include changing careers or relocating or taking up new challenges and hobbies.
+This can include changing careers, or relocating, or taking up new challenges and hobbies.
 It is a time of exploration – whether it is self-assessment or traveling to enticing destinations.

 If you are feeling grief during divorce, let your lawyer know.
-This will make the divorce process go smoother.
+This will make the divorce process go more smoothly.
 Talk it out with friends, particularly those who have gone down a similar path.
 Understanding that grief comes and goes can help you deal with it more effectively during divorce and beyond.